 Truck Accident Resources

 Due to the large size and weight of most big rigs and other specialized work vehicles, commercial truck accidents can cause serious injuries and extensive damage.
 Accidents involving commercial trucks can be caused by truck drivers or passenger vehicle drivers, or both, and involve a number of potential defendants.
-Although the legal principal of negligence is at the heart of truck accident cases, they require special handling and differ substantially from typical car accident claims.
+Although the legal principle of negligence is at the heart of truck accident cases, they require special handling and differ substantially from typical car accident claims.

 Truck Accident Resources